Black Death facts: your guide to “the worst catastrophe in recorded history”

 Curiously, the church did not recognise any of these martyrs during the Black Death with elevations to beatitude or sanctity.

 The first to be so recognised did not appear until the 15th century, and those who intervened to help those afflicted by the plague (that is, during their own lifetimes and not as post-mortem miraculous acts) remained rare even during 16th and 17th centuries.

 How quickly did the Black Death spread?

 It is thought that the Black Death spread at a rate of a mile or more a day, but other accounts have measured it in places to have averaged as far as eight miles a day.
 It is thought that the Black Death travelled 30 to 100 times faster over land than the bubonic plagues of the 20th century; indeed, Scientists in South Africa, New Orleans, and other places affected by bubonic plague in the early 20th century devised experiments to clock their plague’s spread, and found it moved no faster than eight miles a year.
 It spread so slowly because modern bubonic plague was a rodent disease – and often one dependent on the house rat.

 These extreme differences in the spread of the Black Death and the bubonic plagues of modern times are seen despite the revolutions in transport with steam power, railway, and, by the early 20th century, automobiles.

-Samuel Cohn is professor of medieval history at the University of Glasgow.
-He is the author of Cultures of Plague: Medical Thinking at the End of the Renaissance (Oxford University Press, 2010) and The Black Death Transformed: Disease and Culture in Early Renaissance Europe (Edward Arnold Publishers Ltd, 2002).
+Samuel Cohn is professor of medieval history at the University of Glasgow and author of Cultures of Plague: Medical Thinking at the End of the Renaissance (Oxford University Press, 2010)

-This article was first published by History Extra in October 2015
+This article is an amalgamation of two articles published on History Extra in October 2015 and November 2014